chrisnoonan98675/site/xl-deploy/how-to/import-a-deployment-package.markdown

 tags:
 - package
 - application
-- gui
-- repository
+- import
 removed:
 - 5.0.0
 ---

-**Tip:** For information about creating a deployment package in XL Deploy 5.0.0 and later, refer to [Add a package to XL Deploy](/xl-deploy/how-to/add-a-package-to-xl-deploy.html).
+**Tip:** For information about importing a deployment package in XL Deploy 5.0.0 or later, refer to [Add a package to XL Deploy](/xl-deploy/how-to/add-a-package-to-xl-deploy.html).

 The XL Deploy Repository is the database that contains all packages, environments and other CIs.
 The repository keeps track of this data and all its revisions.